Regular

 MACHINE LEARNINGMULTISPECTRALMachine LearningMTFMETHOD OF ADJUSTMENTMULTI-IMAGE

-NEQNR Quality AssessmentNOISENOISE REDUCTIONNPS
+NEQNR Quality AssessmentNOISENPSNOISE REDUCTION

 OUT-OF-FOCUS BLUR

-QUALITY RULERQUALITY LOSS JNDQUALITY OF EXPERIENCEQUALITY OF COMMUNICATIONQUALITY ASSESSMENT
+QUALITY LOSS JNDQUALITY RULERQUALITY OF EXPERIENCEQUALITY OF COMMUNICATIONQUALITY ASSESSMENT

 RECONNAISSANCE